By Dr. Tracy Dewhirst

 Dogs can get stiff, sore muscles after exercise, too.
 But please resist giving your pet human drugs.
 Aspirin, Tylenol®, and ibuprofen can cause serious problems for dogs, from intestinal bleeding to kidney or liver damage.
 Naproxen is highly toxic, even in small doses.
 Use comforting, gentle massage on sore muscles, and ask your veterinarian for one of the numerous safe and effective pain relievers for dogs.

 Different dog breeds match up well with certain activities.
 Water dogs and retrievers love swimming and fetching, and herding and working dogs enjoy exercises that test agility.
 Most medium to large dogs make good running companions, and all dogs welcome a walk or hike.
-So get your leash and your best friend, and set out for an active spring and summer this year.
+So get your leash and your best friend, and set out for an active spring and summer.

 This content was originally published at